-We now give the chronological description of the evolution of $N=100$ particles with $M=4$ orbitals starting in the ground state at $t=0$ to $t=500$ (see also Video S1 in Supplementary Information).
+We now give a chronological description of the evolution of $N=100$ particles with $M=4$ orbitals starting in the ground state at $t=0$ to $t=500$ (see also Video S1 in Supplementary Information).
 At $t=0$, $\phi_1,...,\phi_4$ resembled 1s, 2p$_{x}$, 2p$_{y}$, and 2s orbitals, respectively.
-The system began with $\rho_{1}>99\%$ occupation in $\phi_1$ and thus was almost entirely condensed (Fig.~\ref{fig:Lz}b).
+The system began with $\rho_{1}>99.7\%$ occupation in $\phi_1$ and thus was almost entirely condensed (Fig.~\ref{fig:Lz}b).
 As the anisotropy was ramped up, $\phi_1 ,..., \phi_4$ deformed smoothly and rotated with the potential.
 By $t=29.6$, due to a reordering of the natural occupations, $\phi_3$ and $\phi_4$ switched labels.
 At this time, $\phi_1$, $\phi_3$, and $\phi_4$ already showed faint hints of vortices at the edge of their density similar to those seen at later times in Figs.~\ref{fig:115} and \ref{fig:450}.
 These vortices are the fragmented counterparts of \textit{ghost vortices} reported in~\cite{Tsubota2002}.
+Ghost vortices are distinct from phantom vortices.
+Ghost vortices are phase defects outside the bulk of the condensate density.
+Although they do not contribute significantly to the energy or angular momentum, they may -- through interference effects -- be responsible for surface waves~\cite{Tsubota2002} which are also observed in the present work.
+In contrast, phantom vortices do contribute significantly to the angular momentum and energy despite being invisible in the density of the system.
 By $t=45$, many ghost vortices were established in $\phi_1$ and $\phi_4$.